YoYolops/mlp/README.md

 ### Missing parts
 We still have a few problems.
 First we need to add functions to store the weights in some kind of .txt file and to load them as well.
 We'll also need to come up with a way of creating new images equivalent to MNIST dataset, so i can show off to some of my friends by asking them to write some number and inputing it to our perceptron.

+### Dynamic vs Static
+So i've built a dynamic version of our MLP.
+It makes use of nalgebra DVectors and DMatrixes, wich uses heap allocated vectors instead of stack allocated arrays.
+The result was expected but yet surprising to see, the same static MLP, with an identical amount of layers and neurons to the dynamic one, has around 15% better performance.
+Just by using Stack instead of Heap!!!

+Of course we have a tradeoff, versatility vs performance.